aziflaj/pingul/README.md

 }
 ```

-And these can then be used as this:
+These Map/Reduce functions can then be used as this:

 ```js
 var nums = [1, 2, 3, 4, 5];